Transport in Jersey: Seaports and harbours

 Saint Helier Harbour is the island's main port, others include Gorey, Saint Aubin, La Rocque, and Bonne Nuit.
 It is 33.6 mi distant from Granville, Manche, 142.9 mi from Southampton, 131.3 mi from Poole, and 22.9 mi from St Malo.

 On 20 August 2013, Huelin-Renouf, which had operated a "lift-on lift-off" container service for 80 years between the Port of Southampton and the Port of Jersey, ceased trading.
 Senator Alan Maclean, a Jersey politician had previously tried to save the 90-odd jobs furnished by the company to no avail.
 On 20 September, it was announced that Channel Island Lines would continue this service, and would purchase the MV Huelin Dispatch from Associated British Ports who in turn had purchased them from the receiver in the bankruptcy.
 The new operator was to be funded by Rockayne Limited, a closely held association of Jersey businesspeople.
 Channel Island Lines closed in 2020.

 Operations

 DFDS Seaways operate scheduled freight and passenger services to Poole a coastal town and seaport on the south coast of Dorset, and Portsmouth both in England, as well as St Malo in France.
-A weekly inter-island sailing to Guernsey is running on a trial basis from June to August 2025.

-Before spring 2025, services were previously operated by Condor Ferries, who became main operator for UK sailings for the island, following the closure of British Channel Island Ferries in 1994, and the privatisation of Sealink in 1984.
+Until spring 2025, services were previously operated by Condor Ferries, who became main operator for UK sailings for the island, following the closure of British Channel Island Ferries in 1994, and the privatisation of Sealink in 1984.

 Brittany Ferries operate a limited inter-island service to and from Guernsey.

 Passenger-only access to France is provided by Manche-Iles Express ferry service, to either Barneville-Carteret, Granville or Dielette.